Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 > >

 ## 3. Planned Updates.
+> Create cancel button on edit recipe page to redirect user to frontpage<br>
 > ~~Create If statement on edit page to render all the allergens toggles was on or off before editing<br>~~
 > Create function to display users recipes on profile page<br>
 > Revamp how recipes display on frontpage<br>